-V. EXCLUSIONS
+5. EXCLUSIONS

-Restrictions contained in this Policy do not apply to certain activities that are performed in the following conditions:
+Restrictions contained in this Policy do not apply to certain activities that are performed in specific conditions, as detailed below.

-i.
-Gifts and Hospitality1
+5.1 Gifts and Hospitality2

 This Policy does not prevent normal and appropriate gifts and/or hospitality being given to, or received from, third parties in the ordinary course of Meridiam's business.
+Gifts can be offered or received by the organisation itself or one of its employees as long as:

-This is as long as the purpose of the gift or hospitality is in accordance with Meridiam Code of Ethics and is to improve the image of Meridiam and/or to better present its products and services or establish cordial relations with those with whom it does actual or potential business; and it is in accordance with the limits and guidance set out below.
+- the purpose of the gift or hospitality is in accordance with Meridiam Code of Ethics, and/or the relevant compliance rules applicable to Meridiam staff; and - the purpose is to improve the image of Meridiam within authorized limits; and/or - to better present its products and services within authorized limits; or - establish cordial relations with those with whom it does actual or potential business; and - is in accordance with the limits and guidance set out below.

-Meridiam appreciates that the practice of giving business gifts varies between countries and regions and what may be normal and acceptable in one region may not be in another.
-The general test to be applied is whether in all the circumstances the gift or hospitality is provided in good faith, reasonable and justifiable.
+Meridiam appreciates that the practice of giving/receiving business gifts varies between countries and regions and what may be normal and acceptable in one region may not be in another.
+The offer or acceptance of a gift or an invitation may in certain circumstances, constitute an act of corruption.
+The general test to be applied is whether in all the circumstances the gift or hospitality is provided/received in good faith, reasonable and justifiable.
 The following factors help you make this assessment:

-- compliance with local law; - it is given in the name of Meridiam and not an individual employee's name;
+- It is in compliance with local law; - It is given in the name of Meridiam and not an individual employee's name; - It is appropriate under the circumstances (for example, at a time of religious or national holidays, such as Christmas, when it is customary to give gifts);

-1 Employees of MINA Corp. and MICA Inc, ("Meridiam NA Staff") are at all times subject to the provisions of U.S. Investment Adviser Compliance Manual ("US IACM"), Code of Ethics, item 9: Policies regarding Providing and Receiving Gifts, Gratuities and Entertainment.
+2 Employees of MINA Corp. and MICA Inc, ("Meridiam NA Staff") are at all times subject to the provisions of U.S. Investment Adviser Compliance Manual ("US IACM"), Code of Ethics, item 9: Policies regarding Providing and Receiving Gifts, Gratuities and Entertainment.
 If the policies in this manual contradict the policies listed out in the US IACM, the policies of US IACM shall govern the actions of Meridiam NA Staff.